Philosophy AS AQA

 - The limits of knowledge: Particular nature of philosophical skepticism; the role/function of philosophical scepticism within epistemology; the distinction between local and global skepticism; Descartes’ sceptical arguments and issues/responses; reliabilism.

-- Applied ethics: Students must be able to apply the content of normative ethical theories and metaethics to the following issues: stealing; simulated killing (within computer games, plays, films etc); eating animals, telling lies.
+- Applied ethics: Applying the content of normative ethical theories and metaethics to the following issues: stealing; simulated killing (within computer games, plays, films etc); eating animals, telling lies.